dipikaparmar16/Basic-Banking-System/README.md

 Transfer table/ Transfer History which records all the transactions
 Flow: Home Page > View all customers > Select and View one customer > Transfer Money > Select customer to transfer to > View all Customers.

-Want to check out.
-Click on the [Link](https://Richierich-bank.github.io/)